 You can prevent these oral health problems, if you know what to do.

 Canker sores -- small ulcers with a white or grayish base and bordered in red -- appear inside the mouth, sometimes in pairs or even greater numbers.
-Although experts aren't sure what causes them -- it could be immune system problems, bacteria, or viruses -- they do think that stress, as well as fatigue and allergies, can increase the risk of getting them.
+Experts aren't sure what causes them.
+It could be immune system problems, bacteria, or viruses.
+But they do think that stress, as well as fatigue and allergies, can increase the chance of getting them.
 Canker sores are not contagious.

+What to do: To reduce irritation, don't eat spicy, hot foods or foods with a high acid content, such as tomatoes or citrus fruits.
 Most canker sores disappear in a week to 10 days.
-For relief from the irritation, try over-the-counter topical anesthetics.
-To reduce irritation, don't eat spicy, hot foods or foods with a high acid content, such as tomatoes or citrus fruits.
+For relief, try over-the-counter topical anesthetics.

 Cold sores, also called fever blisters, are caused by the herpes simplex virus and are contagious.
-Cold sores are fluid-filled blisters that often appear on or around the lips, but can also crop up under the nose or around the chin area.
+Cold sores are fluid-filled blisters that often appear on or around the lips, but can also crop up under the nose or around the chin.

 Emotional upset can trigger an outbreak.
 So can a fever, a sunburn, or skin abrasion.

-Like canker sores, fever blisters often heal on their own in a week or so.
-Treatment is available, including over-the-counter remedies and prescription antiviral drugs.
+What to do: Like canker sores, fever blisters often heal on their own in a week or so, but since the virus that causes them can be spread, you should start treatment as soon as you notice the cold sore forming.
+Medications include over-the-counter remedies and prescription antiviral drugs.
 Ask your doctor or dentist if you could benefit from either.
-It's important to start treatment as soon as you notice the cold sore forming.

 Stress may make you clench and grind your teeth -- during the day or at night, and often subconsciously.
 Teeth grinding is also known as bruxism.